How to Calculate Diameter of a Binary Tree (Naïve vs Optimized Approach Explained)

 • Now, after that, we will start implementing the function for the Diameter of BT.
 If the Tree is Null, the function will not execute.

-• As per the theory, we will use the Recursion to find out the Height of the Left Subtree.
+• As per the theory, we will use recursion to find out the Height of the Left Subtree.
 Then, we will find out the Height of the Right Subtree.
 For both of these cases, we have to call the Height().

-• Later, we have to recursively call the Diameter Function for Left and Right Subtree.
+• Later, we have to recursively call the Diameter Function for the Left and Right Subtrees.
 With all of these values, we have to get the Max one, which we will return to the Main Function.

 • Now, in the Main Function, we will insert a New Node into the BT.
 We have to provide Int Data there.